 Performing Hand Hygiene

-The phlebotomist washes their hands thoroughly with soap and water and lets the hands dry completely before putting on a clean pair of well-fitted and non-sterile gloves.
+During the blood sample collection, the phlebotomist washes their hands thoroughly with soap and water and lets the hands dry completely before putting on a clean pair of well-fitted and non-sterile gloves.

 They can also rigorously sanitize their hands with sanitisers approved by WHO and rubbing the hands dry with hand towels that are sanitized and disposable.